Metroscript/archix-setup/README.md

 ## What does the script do?

 The script is designed to install Arch/Artix Linux with my custom Hyprland rice though, I do not use it much any more, but the rice should still function as intended.
-Along with installing software, it includes support for installing a swapfile or zram if you lack swap & adding resume-from-disk/hibernate support, Plus some - to my knowledge; unintrusive security features which should have minimum compatability issues, aside from possible issues with slow hardware as vm.max_map_count is set to the 64 bit integer limit -3; same as Fedora.
+Along with installing software, it includes support for installing a swapfile or zram if you lack swap & adding resume-from-disk/hibernate support, Plus some security parameters which should have minimum compatability issues, aside from possible issues with slow hardware as vm.max_map_count is set to the 64 bit integer limit -3; same as Fedora.

 ## Script Requirements
-Before using this script, ensure that the arch installation you are planning to use this script with is: Using mkinitcpio for initramfs generation (Support for others may come later) and have, until you boot into your GUI: Unrestricted sudo/doas privileges (Mainly used for pacman, sed, echoing settings to files, and obtaining disk UUIDs).
+Before using this script, ensure that the arch installation you are planning to use this script with is: Using mkinitcpio for initramfs generation and have sudo/doas privileges.

 This script also assumes that the user is not using an Nvidia GPU

 ## Hardening the system... how?

 The script sets multiple sysctl.d parameters, most of which are what you'd find built in to the linux-hardened kernel, activating apparmor & audit that, once rules are made; restricts an apps access what it needs & alerting you if apparmor stops an app from doing sometihing.
-Along with enabling some other kernel parameters that manage memory, enabling ipv6 privacy extentions if networkmanager is installed, changing the machine-id so that it's generic, adding a delay when passwords fail, locking 'su' use to :wheel only, preventing root in ssh & installing the ufw firewall which you can configure to your liking later.
+Along with enabling some other kernel parameters that manage memory, enabling ipv6 privacy extentions if networkmanager is installed, adding a delay when passwords fail, locking 'su' use to :wheel only, preventing root in ssh & installing the ufw firewall which you can configure to your liking later.

 There is also an option to enable a kernel lockdown setting of your choice during installation.

-These setting modifications aren't perfect or necessarily significant to system security as a whole, but are nice to have and better than nothing.
+These modifications aren't perfect or necessarily significant to system security as a whole, but are nice to have and better than nothing.

 ## What does install specifically?